cutonbuminband/rcounting/README.md

 If you only intend to scrape public posts, and don't want to comment or access private posts, the `username` and `password` lines are unnecessary.

-The main command line interfaces are `log_thread.py`, `validate.py` and `update_thread_directory.py` which will be described below.
-All scripts accept a `-h` or  `--help` parameter to explain the usage.
+The command line interface for the package is all under the command `rcounting`.
+Type `rcounting -h` to see what options there are -- the main ones are described below

 ### Thread Logging

-The package has a script for logging threads which can be invoked just by typing `log_thread.py`.
+The package has functionality for logging threads which can be invoked by typing `rcounting log_thread`.
 The default behaviour is to log the latest complete thread (as found in the [directory](http://reddit.com/r/counting/wiki/directory), saving the output to csv files.
 You can specify that you want to log a different threads, want to log a while chain of threads, or want to store the output in a database instead.
-Try typing `log_thread.py -h` to see a more detailed usage explanation.
+Try typing `rcounting log_thread -h` to see a more detailed usage explanation.

 ### Validation
-The `validate.py` script works in the same way, except that it takes an additional `--rule` parameter specifying which rule should be checked.
+The package can also validate threads according to specific rules.
+This is done by typing `rcounting validate`, and the program takes an additional `--rule` parameter specifying which rule should be checked.
 The following options are available:

 - default: No counter can reply to themselves
 - wait2: Counters can only count once two others have counted